-You will be asked to attend an Orientation session in Frogmore House, on the Werrington North campus.
+You will be asked to attend an Orientation session at the Peter Shergold Building, Parramatta City Campus.

 This session provides an overview of Western Sydney University, its mission and values, governance and organisational structure and key policies, as a broad range of information about working at Western Sydney.

 Casual staff should talk with their supervisor about participating in all of the usual aspects of induction and orientation, unless a brief, local induction would be sufficient for the role.